Get AI SEO for FREE.

 The Delete option will let you remove properties and property groups.

-Caution: When you delete a property group, all the nested properties inside the property group will also be deleted.
+Caution: When you delete a property group, all the nested properties inside it will also be deleted.

 Delete property group